 What makes NOOM different?

 It’s clear from the start that the program has a strong focus on the mental aspect of weight loss, often nudging you to review articles discussing getting over barriers and identifying triggers and sabotages.
+A 2020 study in the journal Obesity found that yes, weight loss is about better nutrition and more physical activity but perhaps even more so, it’s about self monitoring and coping strategies that come with resisting temptation.
+All of which are highlighted in the NOOM program.

 One of the reasons effective and lasting weight loss is so hard is because you ultimately can’t succeed by JUST changing the food you eat.
 You have to change your whole outlook — you have to change your head.
 I often have patients tell me they lost weight, but found that once they got back into their goal jeans they were exactly the same person with the same issues and ultimately went back to those issues.
+Long term sustained weight loss is key to the NOOM program.
+A 2020 study found that having a coach (as I had) who can see your progress and cheer you along can increase long term sustainability.

 You have to identify your barriers, your true motivating factors and accept things you won’t be able to change (but to work towards working around them).
 I think a one-on-one coach, like a registered dietitian or doctor, is always the best approach, but this app attempted to mimic that in an online version and did a good job (for the right person).